 - Gather and analyze any kind of timely and reliable information on the generation, distribution, use, and consumption of energy, whether by using oil and/or its byproducts such as fuel, through the use of natural gas, renewable energy sources, waste conversion, and any other mechanism or technology that may be used as an energy resource.

-- Ensure ongoing communication and information sharing between the Energy Commission, the U.S. Department of Energy, the Environmental Protection Agency (EPA), FERC, and any Federal agency or office with jurisdiction over energy affairs.
+- Ensure ongoing communication and information sharing between the Energy Bureau, the U.S. Department of Energy, the Environmental Protection Agency (EPA), FERC, and any Federal agency or office with jurisdiction over energy affairs.

 - File resources, issue orders, and seek and grant any legal remedies that may be necessary to enforce the provisions of this Act, as well as its rules, regulations, orders, and determinations.